 - Chemistry, plumbing and electrical awareness for membranes.

-- Signing off and warranties of completed projects.
+- Understand the sign off responsibilities of completed projects.

-- What the Australian Institute of Waterproofing can offer you.
+- Services the Australian Institute of Waterproofing can offer you.